uom-hands-on-workshop/workshops/_sources/topics/activities_rch.md

 1. **Session plan**
 ```
 Design a practical, hands-on paediatric CPR teaching session for clinical educators or student healthcare professionals.
 The session will be delivered in a hospital or clinic (not in a traditional classroom).
 Focus specifically on external cardiac compression techniques using child-sized mannequins.
 Include instructions for compressions on firm surfaces, recommended depth, rate, breath-to-compression ratio, and different hand techniques depending on age (including the two-thumb encircling method for newborns).
-Create a session outline including:
+Create a one-hour session outline including:

 -Learning outcomes
 -Required equipment